 There are areas where management judgement impacts the carrying value of property, plant and equipment, intangible assets and their respective depreciation/amortisation rates.
-These include the decision to capitalise or expense costs; the annual asset life review; the timeliness of the capitalisation of for the determination or the measurement and recognition criteria for assets retired from active use.
-Due to the materiality in the context of the Balance Sheet of the Company and the level of judgement and estimates required, we consider this to be as area of significance.
+These include the decision to capitalise or expense costs; the annual asset life review; the timeliness of the capitalisation of assets and the use of management assumptions and estimates In performing these procedures, we reviewed the judgements for the determination or the measurement and recognition made by management including the nature of underlying costs criteria for assets retired from active use.
+Due to the materiality capitalised: determination of realizable value of the assets retired in the context of the Balance Sheet of the Company and the from active use; the appropriateness of assets lives applied in the level of judgement and estimates required, we consider this to calculation of depreciation; the useful lives of assets prescribed be as area of significance.